broskell/LeapStart-PlayHub/README.md

 ## 🔒 Security Considerations

 - Firebase Security Rules should be configured for production
-- Environment variables (API keys) stored securely in Netlify
+- Environment variables (API keys) stored securely in Vercel
 - User authentication required for all booking operations
 - Input validation on both client and server side